AdobeDocs/audience-manager-learn.en/help/build-and-manage-audiences/traits-and-segments/introduction-to-bulk-management-baaam.md

 # Introduction to Bulk Management (BAAAM)

-Learn about the Audience Manager Bulk Management tool, commonly referred to as "BAAAM."
+Learn about the Audience Manager [!UICONTROL Bulk Management] tool, commonly referred to as "BAAAM."
 See how to authenticate so that you can use the BAAAM sheet to create, edit, and delete traits and segments via the REST API.

 >[!VIDEO](https://video.tv.adobe.com/v/327692/?quality=12&learn=on)